erik-smit/playdate-template/README.md

         ```sh
        [Environment]::SetEnvironmentVariable("PLAYDATE_SDK_PATH", ([Environment]::GetFolderPath("MyDocuments"))+"\PlaydateSDK", "User")
         ```
-     - If you installed the Playdate SDK at a different path, change the `$env:USERPROFILE\Documents\PlaydateSDK` part of the command to where you installed it
+     - If you installed the Playdate SDK at a different path, change the `([Environment]::GetFolderPath("MyDocuments"))+"\PlaydateSDK"` part of the command to where you installed it
      - To check if it worked correctly, close and reopen Powershell, type `cd $env:PLAYDATE_SDK_PATH`, and press enter.
 It should print the path to your `PlaydateSDK` folder
    - **Linux**
      - In a terminal window, type the following command to open your `.bashrc` file located in your Home directory using the nano text editor (replace `.bashrc` with `.zshrc` if your distro uses zsh instead of bash)